s1n7ax/spring-boot-assignment/README.md

 > Do NOT run the compose file manually

 > [!WARNING]
-> On MacOS and Linux `./gradlew` executes the `gradlew` executable in the current directory
+> On MacOS and Linux `./gradlew` executes the `gradlew` executable in the current directory.
 > On windows, use `gradlew.exe` executable instead

 - To start the server, run `./gradlew bootRun` in the project directory